pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 Boot time for the original EV3 (left) and after installing Pybricks (right).
 It's... different.
 </figcaption>

 ## Did Pybricks not already support EV3?

 Kind of.
 The earliest iterations of Pybricks (1.0 and 2.0) ran on ev3dev Linux.
 It is still (and will remain) available on the [LEGO Education website](https://education.lego.com/en-us/product-resources/mindstorms-ev3/teacher-resources/python-for-ev3/).
-You needed a particular type of microSD card, a now outdated flashing tool, and Visual Studio Code.
+You needed a particular type of microSD card, a now-outdated flashing tool, and Visual Studio Code.
 It also took a long time to boot.
 This was great for hackers and early adopters, but it just isn't suitable for beginner-level classrooms.